Zongcai23/ICRA2025-OT-Gym/README.md

 # MRes-project-code

 Introduction
 This project includes the necessary code and simulation environment for bimanual haptic feedback control, RL-based autonomous control, and shared control navigation.
 To demonstrate the visual rendering demo, you can refer to the previously generated visual rendering video.
 The "Rendered Images Raw Data.zip" contains robot images with different poses and depths.
-Following the tutorial, you can replicate the cell auto-classification demo.
+Following the tutorial, you can replicate the cell sorting demo.

 Usage
 1. Preparation